 Hancock County Clerk of Court - Election Office

 Poll Workers are essential individuals that provide the labor to allow for a smooth election process so that all voters have the opportunity to cast their ballot.
-Civic minded individuals that serve their community often go under-recognized; therefore, it is the privilege of the Hancock County Clerk’s Office – Election Division to inform the citizenry of the duties performed by these public spirited people and to invite eligible registered citizens to join in and sign-up to work at the Polls on Election Day!
+Civic-minded individuals that serve their community often go under-recognized; therefore, it is the privilege of the Hancock County Clerk’s Office – Election Division to inform the citizens of Hancock County of the duties performed by these public-spirited people and to invite eligible registered citizens to join in and sign-up to work at the Polls on Election Day.

-Inspector: the Inspector is from the same political party as the Clerk of the Circuit Court and jointly with the Judge of the Opposite Party is responsible for the overall running of the Poll.
+The Inspector is from the same political party as the Clerk of the Circuit Court, and jointly with the Judge of the Opposite Party is responsible for the overall running of the Poll.
 Duties such as opening and closing the polls, swearing in poll workers and handling the administrative paperwork are just a few of the hats that the Inspector might wear.

-Other Persons allowed in the Polls: from time-to-time, poll watchers and the media request to access the polls.
+Other Persons allowed in the Polls may be poll watchers and the media who have requested access at the polls.
 State law allows for the media, political parties and candidates to assign a poll watcher to go to the polls.
 In all instances, all watchers are required to have proper approved credentials.